vtexdocs/dev-portal-content/docs/guides/Integration-Guides/erp-integration-guide/import-customer-data.md

 ## Data entities

-Master Data v1 leveradges the concept of [data entities](https://help.vtex.com/en/tutorial/master-data--4otjBnR27u4WUIciQsmkAw#data-entities) to allow for highly customizable data bases.
+**Master Data v1** leverages the concept of [data entities](https://help.vtex.com/en/tutorial/master-data--4otjBnR27u4WUIciQsmkAw#data-entities) to allow for highly customizable databases.
 These work as tables, where each document (profile or address) is saved as a row.

 There are two native data entities you must use for this integration: